 There's a lot going on at Southbank Centre this summer, including free screenings of some absolute classic films.

 Royal Opera House's BP Big Screens 2019

 Who says nothing in this life is free?
-Entry to these livestreamed Royal Opera House screenings is.
-Big screens pop at locations including Trafalgar Square on three different dates across the summer, opening the likes of Swan Lake, La bohéme and Don Giovanni to a wider audience.
-We're promised it'll be back for 2019, with dates TBC.
-It ran through June and July last year so expect similar this year.
+Entry to these live-streamed Royal Opera House screenings is.
+Big screens pop-up at locations including Trafalgar Square on three different dates across the summer, opening traditional performances to a wider audience as they're screened live from the stage.
+The 2019 dates are as follows:

 Hyde Park Summertime Festival 2019

 Even if you haven't got tickets for the blockbuster music gigs that headline Hyde Park's British Summer Time festival, you're invited to Open House, the weekday events that take place in the park between the gigs, including street food markets, sports events and open-air film screenings.
 Open House takes place 9-11 July 2019, with screening details yet to be announced.

 Once again for a fortnight in August, that cobbled courtyard of Somerset House houses a giant cinema screen, with crowds huddling round for screenings.
 As usual, we're offered an edgier, more unique selection of films than the crowd-pleasers at other venues — not that that usually stops it selling out.
 The full programme is available here, and includes Black Panther, Reservoir Dogs and This Is England.
 The opening night features the UK premiere of Pain And Glory, introduced by Pedro Almodóvar, and the final night is also a UK premiere, Inna De Yard.

 This year, a range of seating options are available, including beanbags and director's chairs.